Heckler's veto: Legal basis and precedent

+The Assistant Deputy District Attorney, Dan Wagner, who brought criminal charges against the protestors, known as the Irvine 11 controversey, similarly argued that the protest amounted to a heckler's veto.
+Ultimately, ten of the students were convicted of one misdemeanor count of conspiring to disrupt Oren's speech and one student for disrupting it.
+Each of them was sentenced to 56 hours of community service, three years of probation and fined.

 In a concurring opinion to Mahanoy Area School District v.
 B.L.
 (2021) dealing with regulation of off-campus student speech, Justice Samuel Alito likened the ability of schools attempting to punish students for speaking out against the school as a form of a heckler's veto.

 Outside the court system

 Heckler's veto is often referred to outside a strict legal context.
-One example is an article by Nat Hentoff in which he claims that "First Amendment law is clear that everyone has the right to picket a speaker, and to go inside the hall and heckle him or her—but not to drown out the speaker, let alone rush the stage and stop the speech before it starts.
+One example is a 2006 article by Nat Hentoff in which he claims that "First Amendment law is clear that everyone has the right to picket a speaker, and to go inside the hall and heckle him or her—but not to drown out the speaker, let alone rush the stage and stop the speech before it starts.
 That's called the 'heckler's veto'."

 In Hentoff's formulation, the heckler themself is the party which directly carries out the "veto" and suppresses speech.
 This runs counter to the legal meaning of the phrase:

 Note that, to a lawyer familiar with the First Amendment law, the phrase "heckler's veto" means something different than the plain English interpretation of the words suggests.
 In First Amendment law, a heckler's veto is the suppression of speech by the government, because of [the possibility of] a violent reaction by hecklers.
 It is the government that vetoes the speech, because of the reaction of the heckler.
 Under the First Amendment, this kind of heckler's veto is unconstitutional.